wandyezj/wandyezj.github.io/docs/_posts/2024-12-01-api-design-error-messages.md

 If additional information is needed for a specific error message; place this information in separate fields from the main message.
 Make sure that this information does not contain customer content.

+Information about parameters passed to the API does not need to be reflected in the error message.
+This information is already available to the developer and they can log it if necessary.

 Providing a guarantee to developers using the API that the error message comes from a known list of fixed messages greatly reduces development costs and legal risks.